-1) Reduce Holiday Decorations
+1) Sort and Declutter your Holiday Decorations

-4) Use Your Gift Wrap
+4) Use Up Your Wrapping Supplies

 6) Let the Liquor Go

-8) Lighten Up On Linens and Towels
+8) Lighten Up Your Linens and Towels

-10) Pitch the Plastic
+10) Pitch Plastic Containers

-12) Enjoy What Really Matters
+12) Focus on What Really Matters

 Are you downsizing your belongings and looking forward to a smaller, more manageable space?
 Let us know what you’re up to!
 We can give you free tools and resources to get you started, and introduce you to qualified, helpful people in your area to step in when you need them.

-Get in touch today to learn more about how we can save you time, energy and money with your home transition.
+Get in touch today to learn more about how we can save you time, energy, and money with your home transition.